Condominium: Overview

 The distinction between a complex of residences, such as an apartment building, and a condominium is legal, rather than architectural.
 There is no way to differentiate a condominium from any other residential building simply by looking at it or visiting it.
 What defines a condominium is the form of ownership.
 Identical buildings might be marketed either as condominiums (by the developer selling the individual units) or apartments (by the developer retaining ownership and renting the units).
 Moreover, a developer may sell some units and retain and rent others, and the owners of condominium units often rent them to tenants as what amount to apartments, meaning the distinction is not ironclad.
 Indeed, it is possible to convert an apartment building into condominiums (for example through a Right to Buy program) or vice versa (by one owner buying out all units in a building).

 Where a condominium is in essence an apartment building, as a practical matter, builders tend to build condominiums to higher quality standards than apartment complexes because of the differences between the rental and sale markets.
 They are typically slightly larger than apartments and are often constructed in a townhouse style in regions where single-family detached homes are common.

-Technically, a condominium is a collection of individual units and common areas along with the land upon which they sit.
-Individual home ownership within a condominium is construed as ownership of only the air space confining the boundaries of the home.
-The boundaries of that space are specified by a legal document known in the United States as a Declaration, filed on record with the local governing authority.
-These boundaries may extend to the interior side of the walls surrounding a condo, allowing the homeowner to make some interior modifications without impacting the common area.
-Anything outside this boundary is held in an undivided ownership interest by a corporation established at the time of the condominium's creation.
-The corporation holds this property in trust on behalf of the homeowners as a group—it may not have ownership itself.
+A condominium is a form of real property ownership in which each owner holds title to an individual unit, along with an undivided ownership interest in the common elements of the development, such as the land, structural components, and shared facilities.
+The boundaries of each unit are defined by the condominium declaration (sometimes called a master deed) and applicable state law.
+The boundaries typically consist of a space bounded by floors, walls, and ceilings, although the precise boundaries may vary by jurisdiction and in accord with the governing documents.
+A condominium owners' association administers, maintains, and manages the common elements on behalf of the owners, but whether the association itself holds title to any property depends upon the applicable state law and the condominium's governing documents.
+In the classic condominium model, common elements are owned by the unit owners as undivided tenants in common, not by the association itself.

 Some condominium complexes consist of single-family dwellings.
 There are also "detached condominiums" where homeowners do not maintain the exteriors of the dwellings or yards, and "site condominiums", where the owner has more control and possibly ownership (as in a "whole lot" or "lot line" condominium) over the exterior appearance.
 These structures are preferred by some planned neighborhoods and gated communities.